By Paola Santiago

 Posted On: Aug 16, 2020

-Ohio is home to many of America's beloved astronauts and aviators and in many cases, helped spurt the moments they became the stars they are today.
+Ohio is home to many of America's beloved astronauts and aviators and in many cases, helped spur the moments they became the stars they are today.
 In the many years since the American Lunar Landing and man's first foray into flight, Ohio has cataloged and showcased every step we took to get there!
 Take a trip to your nearest museum below, and experience Ohio's Space and Aviation history.

 Armstrong Air & Space Museum in Wapakoneta